Tunisia Travel Advice

 There has been a significant increase in terrorist activities and attacks in the past few years, with several attacks targeting tourists; making it likely for terrorists to conduct more attacks in Tunisia in the future.
-The general travel safety advice for Tunisia is to remain vigilant at all time especially around religious sites and follow advices from local security authorities.
+The general travel safety advice for Tunisia is to remain vigilant at all times, especially around religious sites and follow advices from local security authorities.

 The security situation in Tunisia is unstable and a State of Emergency is in place since November 2015.

-Tunisian neighbour, Libya, experiences high levels of terrorism and suffer from a lack of security.
+Tunisia's neighbour, Libya, experiences high levels of terrorism and suffer from a lack of security.
 The borders between the countries are porous, allowing terrorist activity to spill over into the country.
 For this reason, you should avoid travelling to the East and South areas of Tunisia that are within 30km of the borders with Algeria and Libya.

-The borders between Tunisia and Libya and Tunisia and Algeria have seen an increase of Tunisian security forces as it tries to combat the cross-border violence and terrorist threat.
+The borders between Tunisia and Libya and Tunisia and Algeria have seen an increase of Tunisian security forces, as it tries to combat the cross-border violence and terrorist threat.
 Borders can be closed at any time with very little warning.